Make The Most Of Your Parenting Time

 Indiana family law courts are committed to providing parenting arrangements and decrees that serve the best interests of the child.
 New state regulations now emphasize providing both parents adequate and quality time with the children to allow them to have healthy relationships with both mother and father.
 This time is structured into parenting plans that are either handed down by the court with the divorce decree or in an agreement reached by the parents.

-At Cross Glazier Burroughs, PC, our attorneys provide representation to parents as these plans are negotiated and finalized, helping to protect our client’s parental rights as well as the best interests of the children.
+At Cross Glazier Reed Burroughs, PC, our attorneys provide representation to parents as these plans are negotiated and finalized, helping protect our client’s parental rights as well as the best interests of the children.
 Because of our decades of experience in family law, we are able to craft creative solutions to potential disputes or difficult scenarios such as irregular work schedules and work-related travel.

 Visitation And Child Custody Solutions